nkdAgility/azure-devops-migration-tools/docs/getting-started.md

 ## How to execute configuration.json with minimal adjustments

-> Remember to add custom field ['ReflectedWorkItemId'](/docs/server-configuration.md) to both, the source and the target team project before starting migration!
+> Remember to add custom field ['ReflectedWorkItemId'](/docs/server-configuration.md) to only the target team project before starting migration!

+> [NOTE!]
+> In older version of the tool we updated the Source work items with a link back to the Target to make migration easier.
+This has been removed and replaced with the `FilterWorkItemsThatAlreadyExistInTarget` option insead. **You do not need to add the reflected work item ID custom field to the Source environment.**

 1. Adjust the value of the `Collection` attribute for Source and Target
-1. Adjust the value of the `Project` attribute for Source and Target
+2. Adjust the value of the `Project` attribute for Source and Target
-1. Set the `AuthenticationMode` (`Prompt` or `AccessToken`) for Source and Target
+3. Set the `AuthenticationMode` (`Prompt` or `AccessToken`) for Source and Target

     If you set Authentication mode to `AccessToken`, enter a valid PAT as value for the `PersonalAccessToken` attribute, or set the `PersonalAccessTokenVariableName` to the name of an environment variable containing your PAT.

-1. Adjust the value of the `ReflectedWorkItemIDFieldName` attribute (field name of the migration tracking field) for Source and Target
+4. Adjust the value of the `ReflectedWorkItemIDFieldName` attribute (field name of the migration tracking field) for Source and Target

    For example: `TfsMigrationTool.ReflectedWorkItemId` for TFS, `ReflectedWorkItemId` for VSTS or `Custom.ReflectedWorkItemId` for Azure DevOps

-1. Enable the `WorkItemMigrationConfig` processor by setting `Enabled` to `true`
+5. Enable the `WorkItemMigrationConfig` processor by setting `Enabled` to `true`
-1. [OPTIONAL] Modify the `WIQLQueryBit` to migrate only the work items you want.
+6. [OPTIONAL] Modify the `WIQLQueryBit` to migrate only the work items you want.
 The default WIQL will migrate all open work items and revisions excluding test suites and plans
-1. Adjust the [`NodeBasePaths`](/docs/Reference/v1/Processors/WorkItemMigrationConfig.md) or leave empty to migrate all nodes
+7. Adjust the [`NodeBasePaths`](/docs/Reference/v1/Processors/WorkItemMigrationConfig.md) or leave empty to migrate all nodes
-1. From the `C:\tools\MigrationTools\` path run `.\migration.exe execute --config .\configuration.json`
+8. From the `C:\tools\MigrationTools\` path run `.\migration.exe execute --config .\configuration.json`

 **Remember:** if you want a processor to run, it's `Enabled` attribute must be set to `true`.